JackDriscoll13/automotive_lead_engine/docs/roughdocs.md

   - The radius represents the area in/around that zip code.
 It should be adjusted based on population density of the zip codes you are looking up.
   - For example a rural area might have zip codes that cover larger areas, urban areas will have smaller zip codes.

 Reasoning / Justification of Services:
 **Converting zip codes to lat lng: **
   - I had a few differnt options here, I mainly considered:
     - Using Geopy with Nominatim geocoder, which is based on OpenStreetMap data.
 This is an api call that's free.
     - Using Uszipcode library, which essentially is a local database of zip codes and fields attached to them.
   - Ultimatley, I chose to use the google geocoding API because I was already using a google api as the cornerstone
   - of this project.
-Plus its reliable and should be free/extremely low cost.
+Plus its reliable and should be extremely low cost.

-Request Details and Field Mask:
+Field Mask:

-Location Restriction:
+Reference the [carwash_zipcode.py](../backend/carwash_zipcode.py) file to examine and change our current field mask.

 Included Types:
     Included types lets you specify a list of types from [here](https://developers.google.com/maps/documentation/places/web-service/place-types#table-a) to filter the search results.